mbouabid25/CandyRecommender/README.md

 # CandyRecommender
-Recommends candies to the user depending their tastes
+Recommends candies to the user depending their preferences